ramenguykung/Data-structure/README.md

 ## License

-This repository is unlicensed.
+All files in this repository are unlicensed.
 See the [LICENSE](LICENSE) file for details.